Having a printable packing list for vacation will make your life easier. This entire set is free to print, and there's a list for every season.

 Pack Dirty Clothes in One Suitcase

-When packing for your return trip, pack your dirty clothes in the best packing cubes ever all in one suitcase.
+When packing for your return trip, pack your dirty clothes all in one suitcase.
 This makes unpacking so easy when you get home.
 That suitcase goes right to the laundry room!

 Pack an extra large tote bag that folds up in a pouch.
 You can use it as a beach bag and carry home extra purchases.
 On one occasion I had a suitcase that was over the free limit on Southwest.
 I took out one of the bags of dirty clothes, placed it in my tote bag, and my suitcase was then under the weight limit.
 I think it saved me $75.
 Sweet.